Nainwa

 Nainwan is a tehsil of Bundi district and a municipality in the Hadoti region of the state of Rajasthan in India.

+Tourism

+Tourism attraction in the area include the Talwas Lake.The main source of water in Nainwa is the Paibalapura dam.
+There is a stadium for various sport opened in 2023 with the request from the MLA and khel mantri of Hindoli constituency Area, Ashok chandna.
+It is situated in the back of senior high secondary school of nainwan.

 Geography

 Nainwan is located at 25.77°N 75.85°E. It has an average elevation of 291 metres (954 feet).The town is situated at a distance of 95 km from Kota, 165 km from Jaipur, and 65 km from Bundi.
 There is no rail network in the town.
 The nearest railway station is in Indergarh, at a distance of 25 km from Nainwa.

-Tourism attraction in the area include the Talwas Lake, Paibalapura Dam and Ranthambore National Park.
-The main source of water in Nainwa is the Paibalapura dam.